Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: INTRODUCTION

 \section{INTRODUCTION}

-Fast radio bursts (FRBs) are millisecond-duration radio transients with extremely high brightness temperatures at extragalactic distances, whose central engine and emission physics remain debated (\cite{2007Sci...318..777L};\cite{2021ApJS..257...59C};\cite{2022A&ARv..30....2P};\cite{RevModPhys.95.035005}).
-As the detected sample has grown, a subset of FRBs has been found to repeat (\cite{2016Natur.531..202S}).
-The discovery of repeating activity is pivotal, enabling precise localizations and systematic follow-up across multiple epochs and frequencies (\cite{2017Natur.541...58C};\cite{2017ApJ...834L...8M}).
+Fast radio bursts (FRBs) are millisecond-duration radio transients with extremely high brightness temperatures at extragalactic distances, whose central engine and emission physics remain debated \citep{2007Sci...318..777L,2021ApJS..257...59C,2022A&ARv..30....2P,RevModPhys.95.035005}.
+As the detected sample has grown, a subset of FRBs has been found to repeat \citep{2016Natur.531..202S}.
+The discovery of repeating activity is pivotal, enabling precise localizations and systematic follow-up across multiple epochs and frequencies \citep{2017Natur.541...58C,2017ApJ...834L...8M}.

-For several well-localized repeating FRBs, compact, non-thermal persistent radio sources (PRSs) have been found in spatial coincidence with the FRB positions; these sources are unresolved on milliarcsecond scales and exhibit GHz-band power-law spectra with radio luminosities up to $L_\nu \sim 10^{27\text{–}29}\,{\rm erg\,s^{-1}\,Hz^{-1}}$.
-Typical cases include two PRSs spatially associated with FRB 20121102A (\cite{2017Natur.541...58C};\cite{2017ApJ...834L...8M}) and FRB 20190520B (\cite{2022Natur.606..873N}), along with lower-luminosity PRSs associated with FRB 20201124A (\cite{2022MNRAS.513..982R};\cite{2024Natur.632.1014B}) , FRB 20240114A(\cite{2025AA...695L..12B};\cite{2025arXiv250114247Z}), and FRB 20190417A(\cite{2025arXiv250905174M}).
-At the same time, many repeating FRBs show no detectable persistent radio sources (PRS), even at deep observational limits.
+For several well-localized repeating FRBs, compact, non-thermal persistent radio sources (PRSs) have been found in spatial coincidence with the burst positions.
+These sources are typically unresolved on milliarcsecond scales and exhibit GHz-band power-law spectra, with radio luminosities reaching $L_\nu \sim 10^{27\text{–}29}\,{\rm erg\,s^{-1}\,Hz^{-1}}$.
+Typical cases include two PRSs spatially associated with FRB 20121102A \citep{2017Natur.541...58C,2017ApJ...834L...8M} and FRB 20190520B \citep{2022Natur.606..873N}, along with lower-luminosity PRSs associated with FRB 20201124A \citep{2022MNRAS.513..982R,2024Natur.632.1014B}, FRB 20240114A \citep{2025AA...695L..12B,2025arXiv250114247Z} and FRB 20190417A \citep{2025arXiv250905174M}.
+At the same time, many repeating FRBs show no detectable PRS, even at deep observational limits \citep{2020Natur.577..190M,2021ApJ...919L..24B}.
 This indicates that bright PRSs may not be a universal feature of such repeaters, or that their sources may lie at different evolutionary stages.